iraftoul/WordPress/readme.md

 ### Step 2: Create a new project

-Create a project to host your deployments and resourcesby running the following command:
+Create a project (named intranet) to host your deployments and resources by running the following command:

 ```
 oc new-project intranet